VazkiiMods/Patchouli/README.md

    separately.
 5. Push: `git push origin <branch> --tags`
-6. Go to [Jenkins](https://ci.blamejared.com/job/Patchouli/view/tags/) and wait for the tag you just pushed to be co mpiled and built
+6. Go to [Jenkins](https://ci.blamejared.com/job/Patchouli/view/tags/) and wait for the tag you just pushed to be compiled and built
 7. Download the Forge and Fabric JARs and submit them to CurseForge